heri/studiozenkai/content/post/typescript-for-ruby-developers.md

 **Tooling**

-Ruby has good developer tooling, but it is clear that Typescript has heavyweights behind it.
+Ruby has good developer tooling, but it is clear that TypeScript has heavyweights behind it.
 Developers can choose from a wide array of tools:

 * Code Completion.
 No more googling method signatures like in Ruby
 * Refactoring is a manual search and replace in Ruby.
-Full-fledged editors can do it in one click with Typescript
+Full-fledged editors can do it in one click with TypeScript
-* Error Catching: Typescript catches bugs while you type.
+* Error Catching: TypeScript catches bugs while you type.
 Ruby waits until you run the code -- if you even test that case.

 **In Short**

 For me, Ruby is a love letter to developers.
 TypeScript is a pre-nup: it ensures everyone knows the rules before committing.
 They’re different, but both have their place.

-For Front-end work, Performance-critical work, Typescript is a better choice.
+For Front-end work, Performance-critical work, TypeScript is a better choice.

 For web back-ends, small elegant scripts, Ruby still makes sense, as demonstrated by Shopify and Github.